Firm Name Guidelines

 Staff in FINRA’s Regulatory Review and Disclosure Department must review and approve all names proposed for firms applying for FINRA membership and for current FINRA member firms seeking a name change.
-Therefore, all prospective FINRA member firms and those current FINRA member firms that want to change their names are strongly encouraged to reserve their proposed names prior to filing a new membership application, Form FP-CMA (Funding Portal Continuing Membership Application), or amendment to Form BD (Uniform Application for Broker-Dealer Registration), as appropriate.
-A firm may reserve a name by submitting to FINRA a completed Firm Name Reservation Form.
+Therefore, all prospective FINRA member firms and those current FINRA member firms that want to change their names are strongly encouraged to reserve their proposed names prior to filing a new membership application, or amendment to Form BD (Uniform Application for Broker-Dealer Registration), as appropriate.
+A firm may reserve a name by submitting to FINRA a completed Firm Name Reservation Request Form.

 After a firm name reservation request is submitted to FINRA, staff reviews the proposed name for compliance with federal law and FINRA’s By-Laws and rules.
 Below is an overview of these requirements and other factors that firms may wish to consider before submitting a proposed name to FINRA.